-Gender not set.
-If either the Select or Adjust Outlines buttons are pressed when the gender is not set, the Select Gender of dialog will be shown so that you can set the gender before going to the stage requested.
+Gender and age not set.
+If either the Select or Adjust Outlines buttons are pressed when the gender is not set, the Select Gender 75 dialog will be shown so that you can set the gender and age before going to the stage requested.

-Gender is female.
+Face is adult is female.

-Gender is male.
+Face is adult is male.